A word or phrase that is repeated often, or that expresses someone's

 or, when a developer thinks he knows what the users want:

 - Guys, we already are so deformed that we cannot imagine what normal people find normal.
-So we have to find out.
+We should find out.

 - We better assume that any of our assumptions can be wrong.
-So we have to check.
+We should check.

 - Don't work for a tool (nor for a process).
 It doesn't pay your salary.
 Only if it works for you, then you may.